hanzhi713/Parametric-Roulette/README.tex.md

 ## How to use

+> Recent versions of Chrome/Firefox are recommended.
+Require ES6 support.
+Not tested on other browsers.

 > Note: most settings have tooltips which explain their function.
 Hover your mouse over too see the tooltip.

 1. On the right side, enter your parametric equation, $x(t), y(t)$, both as functions of $t$.